-Businesses need strong finance professionals who can use the latest accounting software programs.
-ICDC College will train you in current accounting software like QuickBooks® and Sage Peachtree™, as well as the tax preparation program TurboTax®.
+Businesses need skilled finance professionals who can use the latest accounting software programs.
+ICDC College will train you in current accounting software like QuickBooks® and Sage50® as well as the tax preparation program TurboTax®.
 Through these programs and the topics covered in your classes, you will develop strong skills in bookkeeping, tax preparation and business finance.

 In our online Business Management and Accounting Associate Degree program, you will learn from experienced professionals who are experts in their fields.
 As an online student, you will still benefit from one-on-one interaction with your professors, fellow students, and the ICDC College Academic Advising and Online Career Advising teams.

 Call to enroll today!
 Once the enrollment process is complete, you will be provided with the tools you need to succeed, including online coursework, textbooks/e-books and a new laptop computer* – all included in the cost of your tuition.
-Your next step is to log in and learn, at your convenience – 24 hours a day, 7 days a week, from any location.
+Your next step is to log in and learn – 24 hours a day, 7 days a week, from any location.

 Graduates who receive business management and accounting training at ICDC College may find employment in finance positions with a variety of companies ranging from small- to mid-sized tax preparation and bookkeeping services, to large organizations in various industries.

-Sage Peachtree™ is a trademark of Sage Software Inc.
+Sage50® is a trademark of Sage Software, Inc. and its affiliated entities.

-TurboTax® and QuickBooks® are trademarks and/or registered service marks of Intuit Inc., or one of its subsidiaries, in the United States and other countries.
+TurboTax® and QuickBooks® are registered trademarks and/or registered service marks of Intuit, Inc., or one of its subsidiaries, in the United States and other countries.